Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces

-Classic HPI methods such as functional analysis of variance (f-ANOVA)~\citep{hutter2014efficient} quantify HPI by measuring how much variance in the objective can be attributed to each hyperparameter.
+Classic HPI methods such as functional analysis of variance (f-ANOVA)~\citep{hutter2014efficient} quantify HPI by measuring how much objective variance is attributed to each hyperparameter.
 However, their existing local variants mix contributions from unpromising regions, leading to inaccurate estimates of HPI in top-performing subspaces~\citep{hutter2014efficient,10.1007/978-3-030-05348-2_10}.
-PED-ANOVA~\citep{watanabe2023ped} mitigates this by defining local HPI within a top-performing subset of the search space and efficiently approximating it using the Pearson divergence between one-dimensional distributions of each hyperparameter.
-Moreover, PED-ANOVA computes both global and local HPIs substantially faster than f-ANOVA while maintaining accurate HPI estimates.
+PED-ANOVA~\citep{watanabe2023ped} addresses this by defining local HPI within a top-performing subset and efficiently approximating it using the Pearson divergence between one-dimensional distributions of each hyperparameter.
+Moreover, PED-ANOVA computes both global and local HPIs substantially faster than f-ANOVA while preserving accuracy.
 Thanks to this combination of speed and reliability, it has been adopted for HPI analysis in practical HPO frameworks, such as Optuna~\citep{akiba2019optuna}, demonstrating its utility in real-world workflows.

-However, we argue that PED-ANOVA has a practical limitation: it cannot properly handle \emph{hierarchical}/\emph{dynamic} search spaces, where the presence/domain of a hyperparameter depends on other hyperparameters (hereafter referred to as \emph{conditional} search spaces).
-In practice, many real-world problems involve such conditional search spaces~\citep{10.5555/3360092}.
-Typical examples include model selection, where hyperparameters are dependent on a chosen algorithm~\citep{10.1145/2487575.2487629,JMLR:v18:16-261,NIPS2015_11d0e628,komer-proc-scipy-2014}, and neural network architecture design, where active parameters depend on the chosen layers~\citep{bergstra2013making,swersky2014raiderslostarchitecturekernels}.
-Unfortunately, PED-ANOVA cannot be directly applied to such settings, since it assumes a fixed, unconditional search space and defines distributions over a single, fixed domain for each hyperparameter.
-We observe that naive extensions of PED-ANOVA, such as filtering inactive configurations, imputing missing values, or artificially expanding parameter domains, do not resolve this issue: these heuristics often violate the conditional semantics of the search space and yield unnatural or uninterpretable HPI estimates (\cf \cref{sec:comparison-with-existing-methods}).
+However, we argue that PED-ANOVA has a practical limitation: it cannot properly handle \emph{hierarchical}/\emph{dynamic} search spaces (hereafter \emph{conditional} search spaces), where the presence or domain of a hyperparameter depends on others.
+In practice, many real-world problems involve conditional search spaces~\citep{10.5555/3360092}.
+Typical examples include model selection, where hyperparameters depend on the chosen algorithm~\citep{10.1145/2487575.2487629,JMLR:v18:16-261,NIPS2015_11d0e628,komer-proc-scipy-2014}, and neural network architecture design, where active parameters depend on the chosen layers~\citep{bergstra2013making,swersky2014raiderslostarchitecturekernels}.
+Unfortunately, PED-ANOVA cannot be directly applied to such settings, as it assumes a fixed, unconditional search space and defines distributions over a single, fixed domain for each hyperparameter.
+We observe that naive extensions of PED-ANOVA, such as filtering inactive samples, imputing missing values, or artificially expanding parameter domains, do not resolve this issue: these heuristics often violate the conditional semantics of the search space and yield unnatural or uninterpretable HPI estimates (\cf \cref{sec:comparison-with-existing-methods}).